 Treatments and drugs

 There's currently no way to replace the defective tricuspid valve.
 Treatment for tricuspid atresia involves surgery to ensure adequate blood flow through the heart and into the lungs, allowing your baby's body to receive the proper amount of oxygen-rich blood.
 Often, this requires more than one surgical procedure.
+Medications also may be given before surgery can be done.

 The short- and intermediate-term outlook for children who have a Fontan procedure is generally promising.
 Outcomes for those having surgery later in life are generally worse.
 A variety of complications may occur over time and sometimes require additional procedures.
 If the circulation system created by the Fontan procedure fails, then a heart transplant may be necessary.
 Talk to your child's doctor about his or her specific situation.